 Because you, RJ, can only hear yourself.
 You don’t hear me, and you don’t hear my lovely man.
 But he sure hears you!

-You tell him “She’ll be fine, she won’t be on her own for long, she’s done it before, it’s what she actually wants!”
+You tell him “She’ll be fine, she won’t be on her own for long, it’s what she actually wants!”

 But you’re lying.